RdzYogi/static/README.md

 - Once you are done with your changes run `npm run deploy` to update the gh-pages branch
 ### Updating gh-pages will do so from your <ins>local repository</ins> and not Github.
 #### Remember to push your changes to Github!!
+# Known issues
+- On some machines `gh-pages` command cannot find the correct location of git and will throw a error